AHCChan/Synthetic_In_Silico_Genome_Generator/README.txt

 A featureless, bare minimum synthetic genome only requires the following input
 files:

-    1) A chromosome sizes file
+    1) A chromosome sizes file (TSV)

 However, a standard synthetic genome would require the following input files:

-    1) A chromosome sizes file
+    1) A chromosome sizes file (TSV)
-    2) ...
+    2) A folder of genetic element sequences (FASTA files)
-    3) ...
+    3) A coordinates table for where to insert the genetic elements